oscarotero/node-sketch/README.md

 #### getSymbols()

 Returns a Map instance with all master symbols of all pages the document.
-The key of the values is the symbol ID.
+The symbol ID is used as key.
 Example:

 ```js
 const symbols = sketch.getSymbols();